ppy/osu-wiki/wiki/Help_centre/Store/en.md

 Sometimes orders can get stuck in the postal system.
 If your order is stuck somewhere in the United States, it may be possible to track down through the [USPS](https://faq.usps.com/s/article/USPS-Tracking-The-Basics), usually by contacting the relevant location on your tracking info.
 If your order is stuck outside of the United States, contact your country's postal service for help.

-Feel free to contact [merch@ppy.sh](mailto:merch@ppy.sh) if you're still confused, but note that after a product leaves our hands, we knows as much about the status of the delivery as you do.
+Feel free to contact [merch@ppy.sh](mailto:merch@ppy.sh) if you're still confused, but note that after a product leaves our hands, we know as much about the status of the delivery as you do.

 ## I need help with a specific product!